 Alcazar of Segovia

 By Chrisoula Manika from All About Castles

 The Alcazar of Segovia is a Unesco World Heritage Site located in the Castille and Leon region of Spain, very close to Madrid.
-The beautiful castle is built upon a rock on top of Roman-era ruins, in the confluence of rivers Eresma and Clamores.
+The beautiful castle is built upon a rock on top of Roman-era ruins at the confluence of rivers Eresma and Clamores.
 The first documented record of the castle is from the 12th century.
 Although it was originally built as a fortress, it was later used as a Royal Palace.
 King Alfonso VIII and his wife, Eleanor of England, moved there in 1176.
 Nowadays, this fairytale castle is one of the most popular attractions in Spain.

 Due to its proximity to Madrid, only 100km, the Alcazar of Segovia makes a popular day trip from Madrid.
 The castle is open all year round and can be visited with a guided tour from Madrid, sometimes in combination with Toledo or independently by public transport or car.
 If you decide to visit on your own, your best choice is the bus from Moncloa bus station.
-The Journey lasts around 1h and 30 minutes.
+The Journey lasts around one hour and 30 minutes.
 There is also a fast train from Madrid, but the train station is outside the city center, and you need to get a bus to get to the castle.